pshergie/prator/README.md

 In the second config file you need to specify 2 params:

 - `token`: your GitHub token
 - `data-path`: a path to a yaml file with a config that contains `prependMsg` and `checks` props. `prependMsg` is a message that prepends to every message of the bot.
 Keep empty if not needed. **By default** it's `🗯️ [pull-request-auto-reviewer]:` (as per screenshot). `checks` props consists of pairs of `paths` and `message` keys. `paths` dedicated to specify path(s) of changes that would trigger posting of followed `message` as a pull request comment.
 In case of multiple `paths` they should be separated by a comma. `message` could be a simple string or markdown.
+All messages will be combined into a single comment.
 An example of such a file:

 ```yml
 - prependMsg: ""